 - Prepare ingredients, be sure all are at room temperature

 - Line a quarter cookie sheet with parchment.

 Make Brownie Cookies

 - Make Chocolate Syrup: Add 4 ½ ounces or about half a cup of dark chocolate to a measuring cup.
 Melt in the microwave for 1 minute.
 Stir until the chocolate is melted completely.4 ¼ ounces chocolate bar

 - Stir in the olive oil.
 Set it aside to come to room temperature.3 ½ tablespoon olive oil

 - Make the sugar syrup: Pour the water into the sugar and microwave at 30 second intervals twice.
 Stir until sugar granules seem dissolved.
 Look at the spoon.
 Set it aside to come to room temperature - probably 10 minutes.
 Do not refrigerate either syrup to speed the cooling process.⅔ cup cane sugar, ⅓ cup water

-- Add the chocolate syrup to the sugar syrup and stir until combined.
+- Add the two syrups (at room temperature) together and stir until combined.
 Set aside the combined syrups for a few minutes to be sure it is at a mild temperature before adding dry ingredients.

 - Sift the flour, cocoa, baking soda and salt into the liquid mixture.¼ cup cocoa, 1 cup flour - all purpose or gluten-free baking flour, ½ teaspoon baking soda, pinch salt

 - Mix batter with a spoon.
 Do not chill the batter, just bake the first batch and then the second and be done.
 Don't refrigerate it and bake it later - the batter will seize up.